 Hank Hankins served as the firm’s managing partner from 1986 to 2002.
 After that, he was the firm’s general counsel until 2017, when he became a retired partner.
-Mr. Hankins has extensive experience in both state and federal courts.
-He has represented a wide variety of clients, including public utilities, insurance companies, manufacturing companies, chemical and textile companies, accounting firms and attorneys.
+He has extensive experience in both state and federal courts.
+He has represented a wide variety of clients, including public utilities, insurance companies, manufacturing companies, chemical and textile companies, accounting firms, and attorneys.

-In addition, Mr. Hankins has advised professional organizations regarding management issues, partnership structures, partnership disputes and legal ethics.
+In addition, Hank has advised professional organizations regarding management issues, partnership structures, partnership disputes, and legal ethics.

-Mr. Hankins has held leadership positions in the North Carolina State Bar and the community, including State Bar president (2007-2008), chairman of the Ethics Committee (2001-2003), chairman of Authorized Practice Committee (1999-2000), and council member (1997-2009).
+He has held leadership positions in the North Carolina State Bar and the community, including State Bar president (2007-2008), chairman of the Ethics Committee (2001-2003), chairman of Authorized Practice Committee (1999-2000), and council member (1997-2009).
 He has served as president of the UNC Law Alumni Association (2004) and general counsel to the Charlotte Chamber of Commerce (2002-2003).
-He was also an ABA House of Delegates member, Queens University of Charlotte trustee, and chairman of the North Carolina IOLTA board of trustees.
-Furthermore, he's an ABA Foundation Fellow, a member of the North Carolina Disciplinary Hearing Commission, a Queens University trustee emeritus, a UNC-Chapel Hill Board of Visitors member and North Carolina State Bar Foundation trustee.
+He was also an ABA House of Delegates member, a Queens University of Charlotte trustee, a UNC-Chapel Hill Board of Visitors member, and chairman of the North Carolina IOLTA board of trustees.
+Furthermore, he's an ABA Foundation Fellow, a member of the North Carolina Disciplinary Hearing Commission, a Queens University trustee emeritus, and a North Carolina State Bar Foundation trustee.

-Mr. Hankins served in the United States Navy from 1968-1972, as gunnery officer of the USS Manley DD-940, and as weapons officer, chief engineer and operations officer of the USS Courtney DE-1021.
+Hank served in the United States Navy from 1968 to 1972, as gunnery officer of the USS Manley DD-940, and as weapons officer, chief engineer, and operations officer of the USS Courtney DE-1021.

-At the University of North Carolina at Chapel Hill School of Law, Mr. Hankins was Administrative Editor of the North Carolina Law Review, 1974-1975.
+At the University of North Carolina at Chapel Hill School of Law, Hank was administrative editor of the North Carolina Law Review, 1974-1975.